gwyli/amati/README.md

 ### Docker

-A development Docker image is provided, `Dockerfile`, to build:
+A `Dockerfile` is provided, to build:

 ```sh
 docker build -t amati -f Dockerfile .